rust-hosted-langs/book/booksrc/chapter-simple-bump.md

 has no usable holes to allocate into.

-We'll return to the `BumpBlock::inner_alloc()` function now to make use of `BlockMeta` and it's hole finding operation.
+We'll return to the `BumpBlock::inner_alloc()` function now to make use of `BlockMeta` and its hole finding operation.

 The `BumpBlock` struct contains two more members: `limit` and `meta`.
 These should now be obvious - `limit` is the known byte offset limit into which